Lee Hyang-sook

 Lee Hyang-sook (born 1963) is a professor of mathematics and the 18th president of Ewha Womans University with a planned four years in the position of president.
 She was also the first female president of the Korean Mathematical Society.

 Education

 Lee majored in mathematics graduating from Ewha Womans University with a B.S. and M.S. and then Northwestern University with a Ph.D.

 Career

 After graduation, Lee returned to Ewha teaching and conducting research and in the Department of Mathematics.
 In addition to her teaching responsibilities, she has held various other positions at Ewha; including president of the Graduate School Alumnae Association, director of both the Institute of Mathematical Science and Center for Entrepreneurship, CEO of Technology Holdings, vice president of research, and the 18th president.
+Inaugurated on February 1, 2025, Lee is the first president of Ewha Womans University from a science and engineering background.
+In March 2026, Lee announced that Ewha would be launching 55 new courses in artificial intelligence to support women interested in the field.
+She is also credited with the foundation of Ewha's Institute of Multiscale Materials and Systems (IMMS), which will invest 10 million won into interdisciplinary research in energy and intelligence over the next 10 years.